kynex7510/3dbrew/content/ACTA:UpdateMiiData.md

 # Description

-Updates the Mii data for the given account and also increments the internal Mii index.
+Updates the Mii data for the given account.